genboy/Festival/README.md

   #### Create area

-  First command '/fe pos1' and tab a block for position 1,
+  First command '/fe pos1' and tab or break a block for position 1 (holding a block, not an item),

-  then command '/fe pos2' and tab a block to set position2,
+  then command '/fe pos2' and tab or break a block to set position2,

   these are the endpoints of the area longest diagonal.